skeatz/FabPDI/fabpdi-t90usb.md

 *Completed FabPDI-t90usb board*

 ### Testing the board
 After milling & stuffing the FabPDI-t90usb, connect it to a USB port.
 In Windows, check *Device Manager* to verify that the board is correctly detected by the system.
-In Windows, the FabPDI-t90usb identifies itself as an AVRISP mkII.
+In Windows, the FabPDI-t90usb identifies itself as an AT90USB162 device.
 In Linux, enter the command ***lsusb*** in a terminal screen.
 You should see a new device called ***at90usb162 DFU***.

 ![FabPDI-t90usb in Windows Device Manager](images/fabpdi-t90usb_04.png)